nlp-uoregon/mlmm-evaluation/README.md

 ```

 ## Basic Usage
-Firstly, you need to download the multilingual evaluation dataset by using the following script:
+Firstly, you need to download the multilingual evaluation datasets by using the following script:
 ```bash
 bash scripts/download.sh
 ```